MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-flexe-provider.md

 ## Prerequisites

-To setup the Flexe provider, you need to have Flexe developer account.
+To set up the Flexe provider, you need to have Flexe developer account.
 You can create an account on [this page](https://developer-sandbox.flexe.com).

 ## Set up the provider